wingify/wingify.github.io/_posts/2017-10-04-migrating-towards-yarn-webpack.markdown

 }
 ```

-Following are few more plugins we are using:
+Few more plugins that we are using are:

 1. [CleanWebpackPlugin](https://github.com/johnagan/clean-webpack-plugin) - to remove/clean the styles folder inside the build folder before building

-2. [ManifestPlugin](https://github.com/danethurber/webpack-manifest-plugin) - for generating an asset manifest
+2. [ManifestPlugin](https://github.com/danethurber/webpack-manifest-plugin) - for generating an asset manifest file with a mapping of all source file names to their corresponding output file
-To generate a file in JSON format so that the hash appended(prod build) can be later read by another file.
-Eg. one CSS file is shared among different modules so its hash needs to be stored somewhere to be read later by modules to update the hash in corresponding `index.html` files.
+This plugin generates a JSON file so that the hash appended(prod build) after a JS file can be later read by another file.
+Eg. one CSS file is shared among different modules so its hash needs to be stored somewhere to be read later by other modules to update the hash in their corresponding `index.html` files.

 3. [CopyWebpackPlugin](https://github.com/kevlened/copy-webpack-plugin) - to copy individual files or entire directories to the build directory